Kapustet/WeatherRegistry/README.md

 	* requirements.txt (included in project files)
 * [MariaDB 10.6](https://mariadb.org/download/)

-In order for the project to work, two Python files require your attention: apiKey, dbconfig.
-Both of them have a base template, it just needs to be filled with your unique api key(obtained [here](https://openweathermap.org/api)) and database configuration accordingly.
+In order for the project to work, two Python files require your attention: api_key, dbconfig.
+Both of them have a base template, it just needs to be filled with your unique api key(obtained [here](https://openweathermap.org/api)) and database configuration accordingly(example setup shown in database_creation_instructions.txt).

 ### Using Virtualenv to create an environment dedicated to the project.